aklinker1/webext-core/docs/messaging/index.md

 ## Overview

 `@webext-core/messaging` a simplified, type-safe wrapper around the web extension messaging APIs.
-It supports all browsers (Chrome, Firefox, Safari, etc).

 > Don't like lower-level messaging APIs?
 Try out [`@webext-core/proxy-service`](/proxy-service/) for a more DX-friendly approach to messaging.